seanchas116/transparent-titlebar/README.md

 // Setup window to use transparent titlebar transparentTitlebar.setup(win.getNativeWindowHandle())

-// Set title color (must be called whenever the title has changed) transparentTitlebar.setColor(win.getNativeWindowHandle(), 1, 0, 0, 1)
+// Set title color (must be called on page load and whenever the title has changed) transparentTitlebar.setColor(win.getNativeWindowHandle(), 1, 0, 0, 1)
 ```